demiurg906/compiler-workout/README.md

 * `opam install GT`
 * To build the sources: `make` from the top project directory
 * To test: `test.sh` from `regression` subfolder

+## Docker container

+Repository contains docker container that contains environment with `ocaml`, `ostap`, `gcc-multilib` and all required packages.

+To create container run `create_container.sh`.

+To run container run `run_docker.sh`.
+Project folder will be shared on container at path `~/compilers`.